iaii/CapstoneProject/README.md

 ## User Stories

 - [x] User sees an app icon on the home screen and a styled launch screen.
 - [x] User input infomation about how they are feeling and how their day was.
-Emotion tags would be
+The mood will be determined from the text given
-- [x] Depending on the inf.
+- [x] Recommendations on what activity they should do will be provided
-- [x] User sees a loading state while waiting for the movies API.
+- [x] User can select what activity they want to
-- [x] User can pull to refresh the movie list.
+- [x] The selected activity will be saved and displayed in a calendar view
 - [x] User sees an error message when there's a networking error.
 - [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-The following **optional** features are implemented:
+MetaU Expectations:

-- [ ] User can tap a poster in the collection view to see a detail screen of that movie
+- [x] User can sign up, login, logout, and have persistant login
-- [ ] User can search for a movie.
+- [x] You can sign up with a new user profile
-- [ ] All images fade in as they are loading.
+- [x] Your app provides multiple opportunities for you to overcome difficult/ambiguous technical problems (more below)
-- [ ] User can view the large movie poster by tapping on a cell.
+- [x] Your app interacts with a database (e.g. Parse).
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] API integration.
-- [ ] Customize the selection effect of the cell.
+- [x] Your app has multiple views
-- [ ] Customize the navigation bar.
+- [x] Your app uses at least one gesture
-- [ ] Customize the UI.
+- [x] Your app incorporates at least one external library to add visual polish
-- [ ] Run your app on a real device.
+- [x] Your app uses at least one animation (e.g. fade in/out, e.g. animating a view growing and shrinking)

 ## Complext Feature - Content-based Filtering Recommendation System
 ### What is Content-Based Filtering? - recommender system algorithm